MegaFoxardin/RandMegan/README.md

 Before you read this, we suggest that you read the "LICENSE" file first.

 ## What is RandMegan?
 RandMegan is a Python Random Package, that uses mostly Cryptography.
-RandMegan is purposed to be lightweight, and RandMegan is purposed for random functionalities, independent of Python's built-in Random Module.
+RandMegan is purposed to be lightweight, and RandMegan is purposed for random functionalities, almost independent of Python's built-in Random Module.

 ## In Development Notice:
 We would like to inform you that RandMegan is new, and RandMegan is in the Early Access phase of its development; RandMegan may sometimes contain bugs (some of the bugs can